-When I first considered buying a house, my entire family got involved.
-I have the luck of being related to real estate agents, investors, and other experts that are more than happy to give advice about buying a property — even before you ask.
+My entire family got involved when I first considered buying a house, since I have the luck of being related to real estate agents, investors, and other experts that are more than happy to give advice about buying a property — even before I ask.

 The first thing they asked me was exactly how long I expected to stay in the house.
 Though I didn’t know the exact amount of time, they wanted to make sure that I’d own the house for at least five years.